-Robert Marchand, who set over-100-year-old 1-hour record last February, also set a record for the fastest 100-year-old to cycle 100 kilometers (62 miles).
+Robert Marchand, who set the over-100-year-old Hour Record last February, also sets 100-km Cycling Record – a record for the fastest 100-year-old to cycle 100 kilometers (62 miles).

 The ever-green Frenchman consequently completed the distance in Lyon velodrome with a superb effort for someone his age: in four hours 17 minutes 27 seconds.
-Marchand had aimed to average 22.5 kilometres per hour for the distance of 100km, but instead he exceeded 23 km/h (14.3 mp/h).
+Marchand had aimed to average 22.5 kilometers per hour for the distance of 100km, but instead, he exceeded 23 km/h (14.3 mp/h).

 Marchand rode 24.25 kilometers (15.1 miles) in one hour in February, setting a one-hour speed record in the new over-100s category created by the International Cycling Union (UCI), cycling’s governing body.
 He is still the only person in this category.